2022 MAMA Awards: Special awards

-Professional Categories
+Professional categories

 Multiple awards

 The following artist(s) received three or more awards:

 Broadcast

-The ceremony of the 2022 MAMA Awards will be broadcast live worldwide from Mnet in South Korea, to simulcast across CJ E&M channels (where available); other international networks, and online via Mnet K-pop, Mnet TV, M2, and KCON's YouTube account.
-The red carpet will be broadcast live 2 hours before the main ceremony.
+The ceremony was broadcast live worldwide from Mnet in South Korea, and wa simulcast across CJ E&M channels (where available); other international networks, and online via Mnet K-pop, Mnet TV, M2, and KCON's YouTube account.
+The red carpet wa be broadcast live two hours before the main ceremony.